eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 ## Equilibrium Paths

-> **Theorem 6:** With three candidates, if a Condorcet winner and equilibrium exists, the leader rule always converges to that equilibrium, from any starting node, in a maximum of three steps.
+> **Theorem:** With three candidates, if a Condorcet winner and equilibrium exists, the leader rule always converges to that equilibrium, from any starting node, in a maximum of three steps.
 However, the Condorcet winner will win after at most two steps.

 **Proof:** Note that the CPRO is uniquely determined by three pairwise match-ups.
 Suppose that candidate A is a Condorcet winner.
 That is, we have $A>B$ and $A>C$ in the first half of the CPRO.
 By previous results, we know that any node where $A$ is the leader has an edge to the equilibrium.
-Therefore, we prove the theorem by
+Therefore, we prove the theorem by showing that any node where $A$ is not the leader has an edge to a node where $A$ is the leader, or another node that has an edge to a node where $A$ is the leader, in at most two steps.

 We have two cases: